Today's Articles

 *Toni Stone’s birth in 1921 is celebrated on this date.
 She was a Black professional baseball player.

 Born Marcenia Lyle Alberga in St. Paul, Minnesota, she began playing ball when she was ten.
 As a teenager, she played with the local boys' teams in her hometown.
-During World War II she moved to San Francisco, playing first with an AAGPBL American Legion team, then playing with the San Francisco Sea Lions, a Black, semi-pro barnstorming team; she drove in two runs in her first at-bat.
+During World War II, she moved to San Francisco, playing first with an AAGPBL American Legion team and then with the San Francisco Sea Lions, a Black, semi-pro barnstorming team; she drove in two runs in her first at-bat.

 Over the years, many people tried to dissuade her from the game, including her husband, Aurelius Alberga, who she married in 1950.
 He was a well-known San Francisco political player who was some 40 years her senior.
 In 1953, the Indianapolis Clowns signed Stone to play second base, a position that had been recently vacated when the Boston Braves signed Hank Aaron.
 This contract made Stone the first woman to play in the Negro Leagues.
 The Clowns had begun as a gimmick team, much like the Harlem Globetrotters, known as much for their showmanship as their playing.